xitsaix/Content-Based-Image-Retrieval-ML/README.md

 To run the system, follow these steps:
 1. Run the feature extraction script
 2. Use the indexing and search script to query similar images.
+3. Visualize the results with the provided show_images function.